yassine-youcefi/kong-api-gateway/README.md

 - Kong Gateway (Open Source) with all bundled plugins
 - Postgres 16 as Kong's database
-- Konga GUI for managing Kong via a web interface
+- Kong Manager OSS (official UI) enabled on port 8002
 - Environment variables managed via `.env` file (see `.env.example` for a template)
 - Pre-configured for local development